scaleoutsystems/fedn/examples/async-clients/README.rst

     docker-compose up

-Initialize FEDn with the compute package and seed model
+Initialize FEDn with the and seed model

 .. code-block::